Rey de Reyes (2025): Background

 Since 1997 and every year except 2020, the Mexican Lucha Libre, or professional wrestling, company AAA has held a Rey de Reyes (Spanish for "King of Kings") show in the spring.
 The 1997 version was held in February, while all subsequent Rey de Reyes shows were held in March.
 As part of their annual Rey de Reyes event AAA holds the eponymous Rey de Reyes tournament to determine that specific year's Rey.
 Most years the show hosts both the qualifying round and the final match, but on occasion the qualifying matches have been held prior to the event as part of AAA's weekly television shows.
 The traditional format consists of four preliminary rounds, each a Four-man elimination match with each of the four winners face off in the tournament finals, again under elimination rules.
 There have been years where AAA has employed a different format to determine a winner.
 The winner of the Rey de Reyes tournament is given a large ornamental sword to symbolize their victory, but is normally not guaranteed any other rewards for winning the tournament, although some years becoming the Rey de Reyes has earned the winner a match for the AAA Mega Championship.
 From 1999 through 2009 AAA also held an annual Reina de Reinas ("Queen of Queens") tournament, but later turned that into an actual championship that could be defended at any point during the year, abandoning the annual tournament concept.
 On February 13, 2025, AAA announced that Rey de Reyes would take place on March 22, 2025.
 The 2025 show will be the 28th Rey de Reyes show in the series.

 Storylines

-Rey de Reyes will feature professional wrestling matches that involved wrestlers from scripted feuds.
+Rey de Reyes featured professional wrestling matches that involved wrestlers from scripted feuds.
 The wrestlers portrayed either heels (referred to as rudos in Mexico, those that play the part of the "bad guys") or faces (técnicos in Mexico, the "good guy" characters) as they performed.